 This week's message:

-The store is open!
-Turnaround time is currently 3-5 business days (excluding weekends).
+My wonderful husband and I have been married for very nearly 20 years!
+Our anniversary is the 25th, and to celebrate, we're taking a trip to Montreal next week.
+Because of the number of orders I currently have in the queue, I have closed the store in order to catch up before we leave.
+I'll reopen when we come back on the 29th.
+Slings ordered before the closure *should* be finished before I leave (wcrs, provided they arrive before next Monday -- I can't promise to have them done if they come after then).
+Turnaround time is currently 4-6 business days (excluding weekends).
 (Bear in mind that most of my orders come in on the weekend, so orders placed then will ship more slowly than those placed Weds-Fri.)
 Please note: Postage prices have recently increased, but as always, I charge only the actual shipping cost.

 WCRS Information Page: Everything you need to know about having a wrap turned into a sling